 - “Film Discussion Groups in China: State Discourse or a Plebeian Public Sphere?” in Visual Anthropology Review, 1994, vol. 10, no. 1.
 Film Discussion Groups 1994

 - “The Gift Economy and State Power in China”, Comparative Studies in Society & History, vol. 31, no. 1, January (1989).
 Electronic Version Here

 - “The Modernity of Power in the Chinese Socialist Order”, Cultural Anthropology, v.
 3, no. 4, November (1988).

-- “Through Chinese Women’s Eyes” (1997) 50-minute documentary comparing Chinese urban women’s lives during the era of state feminism and gender erasure during the Maoist era, with the current era of commercialization, featuring gender difference, commodification of sexuality, and globalization.
-Film includes clips of Cultural Revolution and “revolutionary model operas”, as well as interviews with urban workers, intellectuals, and social workers in Shanghai and Beijing. (distributed by Women Make Movies: firstname.lastname@example.org and screened at the Creteil Women’s International Film Festival in Paris, France).Video Clip 1
+- “Through Chinese Women’s Eyes” directed, written, produced by Mayfair Yang (1997) 50-minute documentary comparing Chinese urban women’s lives during the era of state feminism and gender erasure during the Maoist era, with the current era of commercialization, featuring gender difference, commodification of sexuality, and globalization.
+Film includes clips of Cultural Revolution and “revolutionary model operas”, as well as interviews with urban workers, intellectuals, and social workers in Shanghai and Beijing. (distributed by Women Make Movies: email@example.com and screened at the Creteil Women’s International Film Festival in Paris, France).Video Clip 1

 Video Clip 2To order this film, click here: http://www.wmm.com/filmcatalog/pages/c414.shtml

 - audio interview: “Re-enchanting Modernity: Ritual Economy and Society in Wenzhou, China” Interview about Mayfair Yang’s book with Victoria Lupascu, New Books Network, July 2020.https://newbooksnetwork.com/category/peoples-places/east-asian-studies/